Goochaozheng/ChunkFusion/README.md

 ## Prerequisites

-ChunkFusion is based on Python 3.7.
+ChunkFusion is based on Python 3.7 and implemented with PyTorch with CUDA 11.
 You can create the Python environment with necessary package using the `environment.yml`.

 ```
 conda env create -f environment.yml